OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 // 16 example of the most basic LED circuit
 Each LED will be connected to the board in the same way.

 To connect a single LED, the anode of the LED will need to be wired to the signal pin of any channel, then wire a resistor to the cathode of the LED, and finally the other end of the resistor must be wired to the ground (GND) pin of the *same* channel as the anode of the LED.

-// TODO: picture and/or circuit diagram
+// TODO: IMAGE picture and/or circuit diagram

 // - use M-F jumper wires to connect from the servo expansion The PWM expansion uses male pins for connectivity, while the breadboard uses female sockets.
 The LED is connected to the resistor through the breadboard already, so we'll need 32 female to male jumpers.
 The kit has 20, but we can connect a female-female and a male-male jumper together to get a female-male.